I have a particular interest in culture and history, especially the history of my home country, Ireland.

 St. Patrick is the patron saint of Ireland and the man credited with bringing Christianity to the Irish, so of course, there are some sayings and blessings uniquely associated with him.

 This article tells you some of the best Irish sayings for St. Patrick's Day.
 Whether you want to write a St. Patrick's Day card to a friend or make a toast in Gaelic, read on to find all the uniquely Irish words you need.

 St. Patrick's Day Greetings, Blessings, and Toasts

 The prayer known as St. Patrick's Breastplate is most appropriate for a Christian celebration of St Patrick's day.
 The prayer is written in the style of an old Celtic blessing and emphasizes the Celtic Christian belief that God is all around.
-You can read a copy of St Patrick's prayer here.
-A photograph of a shorter version is included alongside.
+For a deeper understanding, you should read a copy of St Patrick's prayer (a photograph of a shorter version is included alongside).

-It is well known that the Irish are fond of a good toast year round, and St. Patrick's Day is no exception.
+It is well known that the Irish are fond of a good toast year-round, and St. Patrick's Day is no exception.
 The simplest and most common toast to be heard in Ireland is 'sláinte', being the Gaelic word for 'health'.
-The toast is intended to wish good health to all present - in spite of whatever drink is being consumed!
+The toast is intended to wish good health to all present—despite whatever drink is being consumed!
 (Sláinte is pronounced slawn-cha).

 The Gaelic toast below is a tongue-in-cheek description of the ideal state of affairs in Irish culture: